SEIR-7-06/django-models-one-to-many/README.md

 11. Bonus: Adding a Custom Method to Check the Feeding Status

 ## Review the Starter Code

-The starter code will be pushed to Github by your instructor.
-Check for a link in slack or review the repository link [here](https://git.generalassemb.ly/SF-SEI-8/CatCollector).
-Feel free to pull down the latest changes from this repo.
+Feel free to use your own code from the previous lesson or pull down the latest code on the [CatCollector](https://git.generalassemb.ly/r-sei-12/catcollector) repo.

 Last night a new feature was added to the app - we can now create cats without the admin panel!
 We'll use the code powering this feature as an example in the functionality we're demonstrating today.